bt3gl/building_blog/content/book_black_hat.md

 Category: Networking
 Tags: Python, netcat, socket,  threading, subprocess, UDP, TCP, Book, getopt, proxy

 Last week I got my copy of [Black Hat Python](http://www.nostarch.com/blackhatpython), the new [Justin Seitz](https://twitter.com/jms_dot_py)'s book.
-The compilation talks about network programing, web hacking, and Windows exploitation.
+The compilation talks about network programming, web hacking, and Windows exploitation.
 All in Python!

 I have been wanting to write about Python's network resources for a while and now this is my chance!
-In this first post I discuss Python's [socket](https://docs.python.org/2/library/socket.html) module, which  contains all the tools to write [TCP](http://en.wikipedia.org/wiki/Transmission_Control_Protocol)/[UDP](http://en.wikipedia.org/wiki/User_Datagram_Protocol) clients and servers, including [raw sockets](http://en.wikipedia.org/wiki/Raw_socket).
+In this first post, I discuss Python's [socket](https://docs.python.org/2/library/socket.html) module, which contains all the tools to write [TCP](http://en.wikipedia.org/wiki/Transmission_Control_Protocol)/[UDP](http://en.wikipedia.org/wiki/User_Datagram_Protocol) clients and servers, including [raw sockets](http://en.wikipedia.org/wiki/Raw_socket).
 It's really nice! **T-1000** is loving it!

 Ah, by the way, all the source codes in this post are available at [my repo](https://github.com/bt3gl/My-Gray-Hacker-Resources).